BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/music-theory/3-scales.md

 It sounds floaty, spacy, and wide because we have a major triad (G-B-D) but also the [tritone](sec-tritone) G-C#.

 **Mixolydian** is rock-ish, Irish, bright, and upbeat.
-The note of interest is the *flatten seventh*, i.e, the F.
+The note of interest is the *flattened seventh*, i.e., the F.
 It is a watered down major.
 It lacks the sickening sweetness of major.
 It is for fun rock-like music produced by bands like *AC/DC* and *Guns'n Roses*.
-Duo to the flattening of the F# in the major scale, we change the leading tone.
+Due to the flattening of the F# in the major scale, we change the leading tone.
 The F gives us an unexpected feeling and dilutes the happiness of the major scale.

 **Aeolian** (natural minor) is dark, rock-ish, and sad-ish.